gthd/pawk/README.md

     ```

 2. If the command to run exists in the file `awk_command.txt` and the user does
-  specify the number of threads, 7 in this example, that are going to be used:
+  specify the number of threads, 7 in this example, that are going to be used :

     ```
     ./pawk -f awk_command.txt 7 data.txt